tfjmp/xanthus/README.md

 One can always use a base box and configure the above specifications on-the-fly, but it is not guaranteed that the configuration would work in the distant future.
 For example, the link to download an older version of `wget` may expire without notice.
-`Pegasus` allows users to either provide a customized virtual box or configure a base box through provisioning.
+`Xanthus` allows users to either provide a customized virtual box or configure a base box through provisioning.
-If an online configuration is provided, `Pegasus` would automatically generate a customized box for the user to prevent future re-configuration or possible failure in future configuration.
+If an online configuration is provided, `Xanthus` would automatically generate a customized box for the user to prevent future re-configuration or possible failure in future configuration.

 The `client` machine runs the script in `provision/attack`.
 The user must provide such a script.
 In our case, we automatically generate attack scripts using `wget-attack-script-gen.py`.
-`Pegasus` allows users to provide logic to generate scripts or simply provide scripts to run during the experiment.
+`Xanthus` allows users to provide logic to generate scripts or simply provide scripts to run during the experiment.

-## Pegasus
+## Xanthus

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/pegasus`.
+Put your Ruby code in the file `lib/xanthus`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem